Battle of Blenheim: Fall of Blenheim

 Marlborough now turned his attention from the fleeing enemy to direct Churchill to detach more infantry to storm Blenheim.
 Orkney's infantry, Hamilton's English brigade and St Paul's Hanoverians moved across the trampled wheat to the cottages.
-Fierce hand-to-hand fighting gradually forced the French towards the village centre, in and around the walled churchyard which had been prepared for defence.
+Fierce hand-to-hand fighting gradually forced the French towards the village center, in and around the walled churchyard which had been prepared for defense.
 Lord John Hay and Charles Ross's dismounted dragoons were also sent, but suffered under a counter-charge delivered by the regiments of Artois and Provence under command of Colonel de la Silvière.
 Colonel Belville's Hanoverians were fed into the battle to steady the resolve of the dragoons, who attacked again.
 The Allied progress was slow and hard, and like the defenders, they suffered many casualties.

 Many of the cottages were now burning, obscuring the field of fire and driving the defenders out of their positions.
 Hearing the din of battle in Blenheim, Tallard sent a message to Marlborough offering to order the garrison to withdraw from the field.
 "Inform Monsieur Tallard", replied Marlborough, "that, in the position in which he is now, he has no command."
 Nevertheless, as dusk came the Allied commander was anxious for a quick conclusion.
 The French infantry fought tenaciously to hold on to their position in Blenheim, but their commander was nowhere to be found.
 By now Blenheim was under assault from every side by three British generals: Cutts, Churchill, and Orkney.
 The French had repulsed every attack, but many had seen what had happened on the plain: their army was routed and they were cut off.
 Orkney, attacking from the rear, now tried a different tactic – "... it came into my head to beat parley", he later wrote, "which they accepted of and immediately their Brigadier de Nouville capitulated with me to be prisoner at discretion and lay down their arms."
 Threatened by Allied guns, other units followed their example.
 It was not until 21:00 that the Marquis de Blanzac, who had taken charge in Clérambault's absence, reluctantly accepted the inevitability of defeat, and some 10,000 of France's best infantry had laid down their arms.

-During these events Marlborough was still in the saddle organising the pursuit of the broken enemy.
+During these events Marlborough was still in the saddle organizing the pursuit of the broken enemy.
 Pausing for a moment, he scribbled on the back of an old tavern bill a note addressed to his wife, Sarah: "I have no time to say more but to beg you will give my duty to the Queen, and let her know her army has had a glorious victory."